Klatovy: Etymology

 According to one theory, the name Klatovy was derived from the personal name Klát, meaning "Klát's (court)".
-The name Klát has then its origin in the Old Czech word klát, which meant "stump" or "log".
+The name Klát has then its origin in the Old Czech word klát, which meant 'stump' or 'log'.
 According to the second theory, the name Klatovy was derived directly from klát.

 Geography

 Klatovy is located about 38 km south of Plzeň.
 It lies in the Švihov Highlands except for the two exclaves, which lie one in the Blatná Uplands and one in the Bohemian Forest Foothills.
 The highest point is the hill Boudovka at 729 m above sea level, located in the southern (Bohemian Forest Foothills) exclave.
 A dominant feature of the built-up area is the hill Hůrka (498 m).

 The town is situated on the right bank of the Úhlava River.
-The Drnový Stream, a tributary of the Úhlava, flows through the town.
+The stream Drnový potok, a tributary of the Úhlava, flows through the town.

 History

 The first written mention of Klatovy is from 1253, when it was a small settlement on a trade route from Bohemia to Bavaria.
-Between 1260 and 1263, a royal town was made from the settlement by Ottokar II of Bohemia.
+Between 1260 and 1263, a royal town was made from the settlement by King Ottokar II.
 The town walls were built and between the 13th and 16th centuries were improved.
 Despite the Hussite Wars and a fire in 1464, which destroyed all the suburbs, the development of the town continued.
 At the beginning of the 16th century, Klatovy was one of the ten most important towns in the Czech lands.

 In the 16th century, Klatovy continued to flourish and many important buildings were built.
 But the town was damaged several fires, and the Thirty Years' War caused decline.
 In the mid-17th century, Jesuits came into the town and started not only building development, but also the development of education.
 However, in a fire in 1689 started by arsonists, all the Gothic and Renaissance monuments burned down.

 In the 18th century, Klatovy became the administrative centre of the region.
 In the early 19th century, part of the fortifications were demolished and the town changed its architectural face.
 In the second half of the 19th century, Klatovy became the centre of cultural and social life.
 The development of trade was supported by the construction of new railway and road networks.